MicrosoftDocs/Viva/WorkplaceAnalytics/insights-in-outlook.md

 ## Insights that you might see

-Launch the Outlook add-in by selecting the swirl icon in the ribbon.
-If you are using Outlook Web App, first open an email message and then select the swirl icon in the top-right corner of your email message, next to the **Reply** button.
+Launch the Outlook add-in by selecting Outlook add-in in the ribbon.
+If you are using Outlook Web App, first open an email message and then select Outlook add-in in the top-right corner of your email message, next to the **Reply** button.
 After you launch the add-in, the insights cards are displayed in the right panel:

 ![Insights panel](images/mya/overview/cards-panel-16.png)